 On the other hand, as in any international flight, you will have to go through both the International Police and Chilean customs.

 INTERNATIONAL POLICE

-When entering Chile, the passenger must present their travel documents - passport or identity card, in addition to the duly stamped visa when necessary - when passing through the International Police.
+When entering Chile, the passenger must present their travel documents - passport or identity card, in addition to the duly stamped Temporary Residence Student (Visa) when necessary - when passing through the International Police.

 CUSTOMS